Shipping (fandom): Responses by series creators, cast, and crew

-Later, Konietzko noted his awareness of the shipping discourse, saying he "remember[s] Kataang vs. Zutara" and noted that the show's crew was wavering on how direct they could be with Kataang.
+Bryan Konietzko served as co-series creator of Avatar: The Last Airbender and The Legend of Korra.
+He later stated that he was aware of the "Kataang vs. Zutara" discourse for the former show, adding that the show's crew was wavering on how direct they could be with Kataang.
 Others criticized the show's creator for going "a little overboard" in their criticism of Zutara shippers, stating that it led to be more shipping discourse.
 Zach Tyler Eisen, who voiced Aang in the series, later stated that he favored the "Kataang" ship, and joked, after Dante Basco (who voiced Zuko), mentioned Zutara, "this is a Zutara-free zone.
 It's all in your head, buddy."
 Basco and Mae Whitman (voice of Katara) were also noted as creating content for a week celebrating the Zutara ship.
-Other reviews said that the live-action adaptation has the possibility of canonizing the Zutara ship and noted that the shipping debate between fans of both ships, including by social media users responding to a Netflix post saying Zuko and Katara make "a good couple."
-However, Albert Kim, showrunner of the live-action adaptation, said he was "smart enough" to not get involved in the shipping debate because he is aware "how passionate both sets of fans are."

-Legend of Korra fandom

-Throughout the run of The Legend of Korra there were shipping debates between those who supported various pairings, within the show's "passionate fanbase", including between those who supported Makorra (Mako and Korra), and Masami (Mako and Asami Sato) and later between fans of Makorra and Korrasami (Korra and Asami Sato) after the end of the first season.
-Series creator Bryan Konietzko stated that there was a tumultuous "teenage love-hate relationship" between Mako and Korra which leads to an "ill-timed kiss", disappointing Bolin.
-English studies scholars Rukmini Pande and Swati Moitra described Korrasami as one of the "only popular nonwhite couples occupying a primary position in an English-language fandom," which is primarily based on Tumblr, and pointed to issues such as fanart which lightened Korra's skin or whitewashed Asami's "cultural specificity."
-Other popular ships among fans included Borra (Bolin and Korra), Wuko (Mako and Prince Wu), Kainora (Kai and Jinora), Kyalin (Kya and Lin), and Korpal (Korra and Opal).
-The ship of Kai and Jinora was also described as "wholesome" along with nine other canon ships between characters in the series.
-Konietzko later said that the show's crew was "not easily swayed" by posts on Tumblr or Twitter even though they "changed and tweaked stuff" as the show was being developed.
+In addition, Albert Kim, showrunner of the live-action adaptation, said he was "smart enough" to not get involved in the shipping debate because he is aware "how passionate both sets of fans are."
+Konietzko stated, in regard to the crew of Legend of Korra, that they were "not easily swayed" by posts on Tumblr or Twitter even though they "changed and tweaked stuff" as the show was being developed.
+DiMartino would later say that the final scene in the series made it clear that "Korra and Asami have romantic feelings for each other".
+Later, Konietzko said he had "bragging rights as the first Korrasami shipper", noting that Makorra was only the "endgame" when Book 1 closed, and added that once the series entered Book 2 they "knew we were going to have them [Korra and Mako] break up".